 Education

-Herbalists can also work in education, teaching others about herbal medicine.
-This can include teaching courses on herbal medicine, writing books or articles on the subject, or creating educational materials for the public.
+Certified herbalist salary can also be influenced by work in education, as these professionals teach others about herbal medicine.
+This can include conducting courses on herbal medicine, writing books or articles on the subject, or creating educational materials for the public.

 Writing